Robert Grierson (missionary): Sŏngjin

-Grierson's missionary work was continuously impeded by the financial crisis of the Foreign Mission Committee.
-In 1912, Grierson expressed his frustration to the board when he wrote the annual report for Sung-jin: "This work [the medical work] can never be conducted satisfactorily while the doctor in charge is so immersed in church, school, administrative, class, theological, and other work; ... until we have a doctor with no other duties, we shall have a medical work only in name; and the medical work unsatisfactory as it is, will but limit the activities of the senior missionary in his other important spheres."
-In 1914, Grierson received $7,000 from the Board to build a modern hospital at Sung-jin.
+Grierson's missionary work was continuously impeded by the financial crisis of the Scottish church Foreign Mission Committee.
+In 1912, Grierson expressed his frustration to the board when he wrote the annual report for Sŏngjin: "This work [the medical work] can never be conducted satisfactorily while the doctor in charge is so immersed in church, school, administrative, class, theological, and other work; ... until we have a doctor with no other duties, we shall have a medical work only in name; and the medical work unsatisfactory as it is, will but limit the activities of the senior missionary in his other important spheres."
+In 1914, Grierson received $7,000 from the Board to build a modern hospital at Sŏngjin.

-In 1917, he renovated the Sung-jin clinic to Jedong Hospital, the most bona fide medical facility of the mission.
-Eight Korean doctors assisted Grierson at the Jedong Hospital, and among them, four were students of the Bosin Boys' School and executives of Sung-jin Area YMCA.
+In 1917, he renovated the Sŏngjin clinic to Jedong Hospital, the most bona fide medical facility of the mission.
+Eight Korean doctors assisted Grierson at the Jedong Hospital, and among them, four were students of the Bosin Boys' School and executives of Sŏngjin Area YMCA.
 Jedong Hospital had over one hundred inpatients and 1,743 outpatients.

 Vladivostok and Longjing

 In 1903, Grierson headed to Vladivostok with John Grierson and Alexander F. Robb on a mission trip in response to the request of the National Bible Society of Scotland to spread the Bible.
 In 1906, Grierson established a chapel at Longjing with Sun-guk Hong (홍순국) who was both a translator and a Korean teacher for Grierson.
-In 1909, as more Koreans have moved to Primorsky, Krai Grierson revisited Vladivostok and served as a teacher for the bible study class.
-Grierson believed that more mission branches were needed in the northern region; motivating the Presbyterian Church in Canada to established additional branches at Hoeryong in 1912 and Longjing in 1913.
-They sent Archibald H. Barker and Donald A. McDonald (Missionary) as missionaries in response to Grierson's request.
+In 1909, as more Koreans moved to Primorsky, Krai Grierson revisited Vladivostok and served as a teacher for the bible study class.
+Grierson believed that more mission branches were needed in the northern region; motivating the Presbyterian Church in Canada to establish additional branches at Hoeryong in 1912 and Longjing in 1913.
+They sent Archibald H. Barker and Donald A. McDonald as missionaries in response to Grierson's request.